MickieBlair/Appalachian-Trail-Game-Pygame/README.md

 Copyright © 2020, [Mickie Blair](https://mickieblair.com).

 ## Current Commit
-The current current only covers the first 250 miles.
+The current commit only covers the first 250 miles.
 More will be added as time allows.